 1) INSTRUCTIONS: A PDF with the project description.
-It includes a short guidelines section, and a screenshot of the result so can visualize what you have to build.
+It includes a short guidelines section, and a screenshot of the expected result so you can visualize what you have to build.

 2) DATA: 17 public Excels files (available at sec.com) with the financial statements of 17 companies listed in the S&P 500.

-– A PDF with detailed explanations of each chunk of code (30 pages).
-The instructor explains step by step what the code does and why.
+- A PDF with detailed explanations of each chunk of code (30 pages).
+A Python project tutorial where the instructor explains step by step what the code does and why.

 WHAT YOU WILL PRACTICE

-This project is highly recommended for Python intermediate students who have attended Python courses and feel comfortable with core Python concepts like loops and functions definition.
+This Python project for data analysis is highly recommended for intermediate level students who have attended Python courses and feel comfortable with core Python concepts like loops and functions definition.
 It is a great challenge to practice data wrangling and learn how to automate Excel with Python.

 If you need additional information, do not hesitate to contact us.